-Interest and premiums on investments in debt securities and repos, are recorded in the statement of income on an accrual basis, using effective interest rate method.
+Interest and premiums on investments in debt securities and repurchase/resell agreements, are recorded in the statement of income on an accrual basis, using effective interest rate method.

-The gain on sale of foreign currencies, trading securities and derivatives, is recorded in the statement of income when these are sold
+The gain on sale of foreign currencies, trading securities and derivatives, is recorded in the statement of income when these are sold.